benlue/soar/README.md

 <a name="sbiJoin"></a>
 ##### sqlTemplate.join(joinExpr)
-This SBI function can be used to specify join conditions.
+This template function can be used to specify join conditions.
 Below is a sample code:

-    var  sbi = soar.sqlBuildInfo('myTable AS myT');
+    var  stemp = soar.sqlTemplate('myTable AS myT');
-    sbi.join( {table: 'Location AS loc', onWhat: 'myT.locID=loc.locID'} );
+    stemp.join( {table: 'Location AS loc', onWhat: 'myT.locID=loc.locID'} );

-If you want to make multiple joins, just call _sbi.join()_ as many times as you need.
+If you want to make multiple joins, just call _join()_ as many times as you need.
 The join information is also a plain object with the following properties:

 + table: name of the joined table.
 + type: if you want to make a left join, you can set this property to 'LEFT'.